 • Generator has 8 stylish urban design hostels which were created to enable guests to meet new people and explore Europe in comfort and style.

-• A one night break at the Generator Copenhagen starts from $23USD pp per night, staying in a dorm room.
+• A one-night break at the Generator Copenhagen starts from $23USD pp per night, staying in a dorm room.
 Private en-suite singles and double rooms start from $38USD pp per night.

 • Visit http://www.generatorhostels.com/ for more information or join us on Facebook and Twitter to find out more.

-Free walking tours Copenhagen
+Free walking tours in Copenhagen

 Website: Copenhagen Free Walking Tours

-Disclosure: I was a guest of Generator Hostel Copenhagen for my 3 day stay – however all of the opinions expressed here are my own.
+Disclosure: I was a guest of Generator Hostel Copenhagen for my 3-day stay – however all of the opinions expressed here are my own.
 I do firmly believe that hostel stays as well as Couchsurfing are a great way to save money in Copenhagen.